 4. Inclusive Costs

 Independent living residents also gain back time and frustration by consolidating their monthly bills.
 Gone are the days of sifting through individual receipts for services like utilities, cable TV and internet.
 Moving into an independent living community allows you to consolidate most of your bills into one predictable monthly fee.
-If you choose a Life Care community – which allows you to predetermine how you will pay for care – you will also be able to access on-site health services.
+If you choose a Life Care community – which allows you to save on future care costs – you will also be able to access on-site health services.

 One of the greatest benefits of independent living is that you often have access to on-site care.
 Though you should note that this benefit is one that can vary the most between communities.